-- A verbal reprimand or discussion - The use of written comments of concern via the pupil's planner - The carrying out of community service - Shadow timetable the removal of a pupil from a teaching group, or any particular lesson - Detention at break or lunchtime, or after academy, pupils who fail to attend a given detention may also spend time in Internal exclusion or, for persistent failures, be given further more serious sanctions - Referring the pupil to a senior member of staff - Letters or phone calls home to parents - Agreeing a behaviour contract - Putting a pupil 'on report' - Internal exclusion in response to serious or persistent breaches of this policy.
+- A verbal reprimand or discussion - The use of written comments of concern via ClassCharts - The carrying out of community service - Shadow timetable the removal of a pupil from a teaching group, or any particular lesson - Detention at break or lunchtime, or after academy, pupils who fail to attend a given detention may also spend time in Internal exclusion or, for persistent failures, be given further more serious sanctions - Referring the pupil to a senior member of staff - Letters or phone calls home to parents - · Agreeing a behaviour contract that sets out clear expectations moving forward - Putting a pupil 'on report' to support positive change - Internal exclusion in response to serious or persistent breaches of this policy.
 Pupils may be sent to the exclusion room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class. - N.B.
 It is important to note that sometimes students may be placed in AIC until an investigation is completed or for a short period to write a statement. - Stage of Suspension and Disciplinary Panel (See Appendix D) - Fixed Term Exclusion